14 slices (roughly)

 Did you make this recipe?

 Just in case I haven’t said it enough – I love bread!
+I hope that you enjoy making this delicious Braided Bread recipe.
 Any thoughts or comments are welcome in the section below.
-You can also reach out over on Instagram at @bitemykitchen to share your creations!
+If you get stuck or have any questions, you can find me over on Instagram

 |7 g instant dry yeast|

 |500g bread flour|